slimtoolkit/slim/README.md

 ### `LINT` COMMAND OPTIONS

-- `--target` - target Dockerfile path (or Docker image, in the future)
+- `--target` - target Dockerfile path (or Docker image, in the future; if you don't use this flag you must specify the target as the argument to the command)
 - `--target-type` - explicitly specify the command target type (values: dockerfile, image)
 - `--skip-build-context` - don't try to analyze build context
 - `build-context-dir` - explicitly specify the build context directory